January 6th, 2021

 Symphony is advised that the ban is illegal because there has been a failure to accord due process, and because it is disproportionate and discriminatory.

 The EU has a well-established procedure, set out in the REACH Regulation 2006/1907, for determining whether substances should be banned.
 This procedure was designed to avoid the kind of arbitrary action which has occurred in this case.

 In December 2017, in compliance with the procedure, the EU Commission requested the European Chemicals Agency (“ECHA”) under Article 69 of REACH to investigate its concerns regarding microplastics.
-Symphony submitted scientific evidence to ECHA on oxo-BIOdegradable plastic and on 30 October 2018 ECHA said that they were not convinced that it created microplastics.
+Symphony submitted scientific evidence to ECHA on oxo-BIOdegradable plastic and ECHA also received a report from Intertek.
+On 30 October 2018 ECHA said that they were not convinced that it created microplastics.

 The Commission then made the extraordinary decision on 8 May 2019 to terminate ECHA’s investigation and the EU proceeded to impose a ban effective from 3 July 2021, citing microplastics as a reason.
 In doing so, they ignored the advice of ECHA, their own scientific experts – never before has an ECHA investigation been circumvented by legislation.

 Only if ECHA had recommended a restriction, supported by the detailed dossier prescribed by Annex XV of REACH, the recommendation would have had to be considered by two committees under Articles 70 and 71 of REACH, and also by a stakeholder consultation under Article 71(1), before any restriction could be proposed under Article 73.
 None of these procedures prescribed by EU law have been complied with.